Indiana Defamation Law: Guide to Legal Remedies and Protection Featured Image

 What Are the Elements of a Defamation Claim in Indiana?

-To effectively plead a defamation claim in Indiana, a plaintiff must prove the following four elements:
+To succeed in a defamation lawsuit in Indiana, the plaintiff must prove all of the following elements:

 A Communication with Defamatory Imputation